matiasgolman/matiasgolman.github.io/_pages/personalstatement.md

 I think one of my core traits is that I love learning new things.
 I am curious and open-minded about both work-related abilities and general knowledge, be it different languages, hobbies, and basically different ways of doing things.
 I believe the same problem can have multiple solutions, and there is always a different perspective to understand it and solve it.
 I am intrinsically optimistic.
 I have a strong capacity to adapt, and I work greatly in multi-cultural environments.
 I am passionate when teaching, whether in economics at university level, mathematics at high school level or languages in refugee-oriented NGOs.

-When looking at my CV and my publications, you will likely get a good impression of my research interest and my technical skills.
+When looking at my CV and my publications, you will hopefully get a good impression of my research interest and my technical skills.
 What these cannot show by construction is the passion and commitment I will provide.

 Thanks for reading!